sabotrax/MiaPlayer/README.md

 MiaPlayer is an audio player controller by RFID tokens.

-It's made of a Raspberry Pi Zero W, an RFID card reader, an amplifier, a speaker, a power bank and some Python code in a 3D printed case.
+It's made of a Raspberry Pi Zero W, a RFID card reader, an amplifier, a speaker, a power bank, some Python code and a 3D printed case.

-All documents necessary to build the player are provided.
+All documents necessary to build the player are provided here.

 ## Requirements

-Be comfortable installing Raspberry Pi OS, configuring WLAN, using SSH, apt, the command line, a soldering iron or a crimping tool.
+Be comfortable installing Raspberry Pi OS, configuring WLAN, using SSH, apt, the command line, a soldering iron and crimping tool.
 Also 3D design and printing.
 You'll have to partly redesign the case because I used a power bank which is no longer available.

 ## Bill of materials

 - Raspberry Pi Zero W
 - RC522 RFID module
+- adafruit NeoPixel Stick 8 x RGB
 - HiFiBerry MiniAmp
 - Visaton FRS 8 M speaker
 - KY-040 rotary encoder module